Alfresco/docs-alfresco/saml-sso/latest/install/index.md

 ### Software

-Alfresco should work with any identify provider (IdP) that supports SAML 2.0, however the following IdPs have been  tested with:
+Alfresco should work with any identify provider (IdP) that supports SAML 2.0, however the following IdPs have been tested:

 * Microsoft Active Directory Federation Services (ADFS) 3.0 for Microsoft Windows 2012 R2 and above
 * PingIdentity PingFederate 7.0 and later